shivaraj-brillio/Demo1_Chicago_taxi_trips/Assets/Wiki/Wiki.md

 ---

-## Chapter 4: Defining Constants for Feature Engineering
+##  4: Defining Constants for Feature Engineering

 The `constants.py` file defines various constants used throughout the AutoML project.
 These constants include lists of numerical, bucketized, and categorical features, as well as vocabulary size, out-of-vocabulary bucket count, and keys for label and fare columns in the input data.